 The classical reference to localization for categories is the book by Gabriel and Zisman:

-A more modern account of localization with a calculus of fractions is section 7 of
+A more recent account of localization with a calculus of fractions is section 7 of

 The pioneering work on abelian categories, with a large part on the localization in abelian categories is

 A terminological discussion prompted by question in which sense “localization” is a descriptive term or not is archived ion Forum here.